 This checks a sample of the patient's stool (feces) for the presence of blood.
-This can be done at the GP's (general practitioner's, primary care physician's) office.
-However, most patients are given a kit that explains how to take the sample at home.
-The patient then returns the sample to the doctor's office, and it is sent to a laboratory.
+This can be done at the doctor's office or with a kit at home.
+The sample is returned to the doctor's office, and it is sent to a laboratory.

-A blood stool test is not 100% accurate - it might not detect all cancers because not all of them bleed.
-Even cancers that do bleed often do not do so all the time.
-Therefore, it is possible that a patient has a negative result, even though he/she has cancer.
-Even if blood is detected, this may be caused by other illnesses or conditions, such as hemorrhoids.
+A blood stool test is not 100-percent accurate, because not all cancers cause a loss of blood, or they may not bleed all the time.
+Therefore, this test can give a false negative result.
+Blood may also be present because of other illnesses or conditions, such as hemorrhoids.
 Some foods may suggest blood in the colon, when in fact, none was present.

 Stool DNA test

 This test analyzes several DNA markers that colon cancers or precancerous polyps cells shed into the stool.
 Patients may be given a kit with instructions on how to collect a stool sample at home.
-This has to be brought back to the doctor's office, and is then sent to a laboratory.
+This has to be brought back to the doctor's office.
+It is then sent to a laboratory.

-This test is much more accurate for detecting colon cancer than polyps.
-However, it cannot detect all DNA mutations which may indicate that a tumor is present.
+This test is more accurate for detecting colon cancer than polyps, but it cannot detect all DNA mutations that indicate that a tumor is present.

-A sigmoidoscopy will only detect polyps or cancer present at the end third of the colon and the rectum.
-If there are any in any other parts of the digestive tract it will not detect them.
+A sigmoidoscopy will only detect polyps or cancer in the end third of the colon and the rectum.
+It will not detect a problem in any other part of the digestive tract.